kingsoftcloud/terraform-provider-ksyun/website/docs/r/postgresql_rr.html.markdown

 page_title: "ksyun: ksyun_postgresql_rr"
 sidebar_current: "docs-ksyun-resource-postgresql_rr"
 description: |-
-  Provides an PostgreSQL Read Only instance resource.
+  Provides a PostgreSQL Read Only instance resource.
 A DB read only instance is an isolated database environment in the cloud.
 ---

 # ksyun_postgresql_rr

-Provides an PostgreSQL Read Only instance resource.
+Provides a PostgreSQL Read Only instance resource.
 A DB read only instance is an isolated database environment in the cloud.

 #